The basics of asphalt mix testing

 The difference between performance testing and traditional testing lies in their ability to accurately predict field performance.
 In traditional testing, test conditions such as load, speed, and temperature are not necessarily an accurate depiction of real road conditions.
 This significantly reduces the reliability of the test, meaning that the pavement is more susceptible to failure.

-There are many parameters that must be taken into consideration, but there are three significant parameters that we believe are absolutely critical to measure:
+Many parameters must be taken into consideration, but there are three significant parameters that we believe are critical to measure:

 The first and arguably most crucial parameter is stiffness, also known as the dynamic modulus.
 Dynamic modulus refers to the elasticity of the materials; it is the ratio between the load applied and the resilient deformation of the material.